faithfulonoriobakpo/Simple-User-Auth-and-Creation-API/README.md

 - NodeJs
 - Express

+### Dependencies
+- bcrypt for password hashing
+- jsonwebtokens for jwt authentication
+- dotenv for environment variables

 ### Run on Local
 - Clone or download repo
 - Run npm install from root of project to install dependencies